-- (1) The election of the Directors of the Corporation; - (2) The approval, ratification and confirmation of the adoption of the Corporation's advance notice policy relating to the nomination of Directors for election at Shareholder meetings (the "Advance Notice Policy"), the full text of which is included in Appendix "A" of this Management Information Circular; and - (3) The appointment of PricewaterhouseCoopers LLP ("PwC") as the auditor of the Corporation and the authorization of the Directors to fix PwC's remuneration.
+- (1) The election of the Directors of the Corporation; and - (2) The appointment of PricewaterhouseCoopers LLP ("PwC") as the auditor of the Corporation and the authorization of the Directors to fix PwC's remuneration.

 Each matter to be considered at the Meeting will be determined by a majority of votes cast at the Meeting by proxy or in person.